The Stainless Steel Rat: Board game

-Video game
+Video games

-In 1984 a Stainless Steel Rat video game was developed by Mosaic Publishing for the Sinclair Spectrum, co-written by Harrison with programmer Sean O'Connell.
+In 1984 a Stainless Steel Rat video game was developed by Mosaic Publishing for the ZX Spectrum, co-written by Harrison with programmer Sean O'Connell.

 A text adventure game titled The Stainless Steel Rat Saves the World was released in 1984 for the Commodore 64.

 Characters

 Angelina diGriz

 Angelina diGriz is a criminal mastermind much like the Rat, only less ethical and more willing to kill.
 As the Rat's first case for the Special Corps, he tracks Angelina down and ends up falling in love with her.
 After her capture, she undergoes psycho surgery (not to be mistaken for "psychic surgery") to lessen her homicidal tendencies and she also joins the Corps; during that time she begins a relationship with the Rat that ends with them marrying in the last trimester of her pregnancy.
 She later assists on many of the Rat's adventures, often providing advice and solutions that Jim himself is unable to see.
-While she is no longer a heartless killer, her suppressed homicidal tendencies occasionally come out, especially when she sees another woman in close proximity to her husband.
+While she is no longer a heartless killer, her suppressed homicidal tendencies occasionally come out, especially when she sees another woman near her husband.